I-INCE Technical Activities

 ||Italyfirstname.lastname@example.org||Inter-Noise 2016||4 years (Dec.
 2018)|

-FCTP Meeting Held on 2015 August 12(Raj Singh and Wolfgang Kropp, Co-Chairs
+FCTP Meeting Held in August 2016(Raj Singh and Wolfgang Kropp, Co-Chairs

 Key Contacts for upcoming INTER-NOISE Congresses